kristopolous/2019-november-novel/readme.md

 There was some silver bullet, we were told, that we all must emulate, in order to dance like them.
 Eventually all those companies collapsed, continuing to do their rain dances with more vigour and energy as their once great empires vanished.

-And so we are, tribes of mythmakers, only differentiated from our ancestors by our material advantage but ultimately susceptible to the same pursuasions of reasons in a contradictory combination of self-relization and denial; some interesting combination where we know everything is futile and that nothing is knowable while at the same time having an irrational faith that it's not true and not even our own eventual collapse and abandonment can be taken as a given.
+And so we are, tribes of mythmakers, only differentiated from our ancestors by our material advantage but ultimately susceptible to the same pursuasions of reasons in a contradictory combination of self-relization and denial; some interesting combination where we know everything is futile and that nothing is knowable while at the same time having an irrational faith that it's not true and not even our own eventual collapse and abandonment can not be taken as a given.

 Or maybe, the dance itself becomes the purpose.
 The ambitions of salvation fall away and leave us with at least the satisfaction of the KPIs, the OKRs, the fact that we move our right foot when we're supposed to and at least win the game that we've constructed in our own mind.